triciaswift/k9-concierge/README.md

 # K9 Concierge

-> a locator for all things dog owners would need
+> a locator for all things a dog owner would need

-## The Ideas
+## The Idea

 As a dog owner, whenever I end up in a new city and need to locate all the necessities for my dog, I'm always searching for a vet or a place to board my dog individually.
 I wanted to create an app that had everything in one place so I could quickly find top rated locations for anything I might need for my dog.